 Installing PostgreSQL differs from OS to OS.
-For the basic installation for your operation system, see some of these links:
+For the basic installation for your operating system, see some of these links:

 Creating Your Database

-Flow Enterprise 2020.1.x and higher needs a PostgreSQL 12.1 database provisioned with a user that can alter the database and schema.
+Flow Enterprise requires a PostgreSQL 12.1 database provisioned with a user that can alter the database and schema.
 The following steps are required:

-- Create a new database on the server called "gitprime" using your DBA credentials.
+- Create a new database on the server called "gitprime" using your database administrator (DBA) credentials.

 - Create an application user called "gitprime_app_user" that has ownership of the new database.
 This user should be the "owner" of the database and all of the objects within it.
 Upgrades can fail in the future if ownership is not consistent.

-- Grant all permissions to the database to both the gitprime_app_user and the DBA (data base administrator) user.
+- Grant all permissions to the database to both the gitprime_app_user and the DBA user.